cyberphor/knowledge-base/programming/ios/README.md

 ## Cocoa Application Terms
 **Storyboard**
-A storyboard is a visual representation of your application's user interface.
+A storyboard is XML file.
+It's used to display your application's user interface.
 They allow you to define how data is transferred between *scenes*.

 **Scene**
 A scene is a screen's worth of content.
 For example, when you open an application, you're looking at one scene.
 If you tap a button and the screen changes, you're looking at another scene.
 It represents a view and view controller.